UOMDSS/workshops-2021-2022/semester-2-2021-2022/week-8-theory-of-generalisation/drafts/notes.md

 - To be learning, there must be multiple bins (hypothesis through the Hoeffding's indequality), and the upper bound gets loosen when the number of size of hypothesis set increases.
 Therefore the more complex is a model or hypothesis, the more reduced effect has Hoeffding.
 This is even maximized when adding M

 - Target function is better defined as probability function, because of noise targets
-- Base on in sample, we can calculate in sample error, and our goal is to reduce it.
+- Based on in sample, we can calculate in sample error, and our goal is to reduce it.
 Affects to both the learning algorithm and hypothesis
 - Learning is feasible in probabilistic sense.
 And this means that E_out is probably approximate to E_in.
 - Therefore, when we say a model had a good hypothesis and made a good learning process when E_out is close to 0.
 To achieve this, we have two parts:
   - E_out is close to E_in, this is bounded and guranteed by Hoeffdings inequality.
 If not bounded, you can train your best model in in sample, but have a terrible performance out sample.
 This reminds the train and test, only that in a more global sense, all our data is train and when the model is really under test is the out sample
-  - The second one is by tending close E_in, this is simply working with in sample data and try to minimize our errors.
+  - The second one is by tending close E_in to 0, this is simply working with in sample data and try to minimize our errors.
 E.g. Least squares in linear regression
 - By completing the above two, will would have accomplished proving generalisation is possible, and our model can do well out sample too
 - So, we are now left with the problem of bounding Hoeffding inequality with M (which can be infinitive), and try to train our model to lower as much as we can E_in